iter8-tools/docs/docs/tutorials/abn/abn.md

 ??? warn "Assumptions"
     To simplify specification, Iter8 assumes certain conventions:

+    - The baseline track identifier is the application name
+    - Track identifiers associated with candidate versions are of the form `<application_name>-candidate-<index>`
-    - resources of all versions are deployed to the same namespace
+    - All resource objects for all versions are deployed in the same namespace
-    - there is only one resource of each resource type among the resources of a version
+    - There is only 1 resource object of a given type in each version
-    - all resources that comprise the baseline version are named as: _&lt;application\_name&gt;_
-    - all resources that comprise the i<sup>th</sup> candidate version are named as: _&lt;application\_name&gt;-candidate-&lt;i&gt;_
+    - The name of each object in the version associated with the baseline track is the application name
+    - The name of each object in the version associate with a candidate track is of the form  `<application_name>-candidate-<index>` where index is 1, 2, etc.

 ## Deploy the sample application

 Deploy both the frontend and backend components of the application as described in each tab:

 === "frontend"
-    Install the frontend service using an implementation in the language of your choice:
+    Install the frontend component using an implementation in the language of your choice:

     === "node"
         ```shell